originphp/website/source/docs/utility/csv.md

 ```

-If the CSV file has a headers row, then you can skip by passing an options array with the key headers set to true.
+If the CSV file has a header row, then you can skip by passing an options array with the key header set to true.

 ```php
 $data = Csv::toArray($csv,['header'=>true]);